 Latest Research And Publications

 The research article covering a recent pilot study, funded by Digital Health Solutions through a grant provided by CNF, finds that discussions between clinicians and families about SUDEP significantly increased after introducing a systematic, computerized screening and decision support module – Child Health Improvement through Computer Automation (CHICA).

-Our CEO and Executive Director Amy Brin and President-Elect Anup Patel are among the authors of the article.
+Our CEO and Executive Director Amy Brin and CNF President Anup Patel are among the authors of the article.